Introduction

 The Three Steps to Creating AI Models

-1. Select Recommendation Type
+1. Select a Recommendation Type

 Vertex AI Recommendations includes several pre-built models that have been optimized through years of machine learning research at Google.
 Each model has been created to understand your customers’ journeys and their shopping intent, and each model should be placed on a different part of your website depending on your goals.